-EP Resources AG ("EPR AG")
+EP RESOURCES AG ("EPR AG")

 An arbitration is pending between EP Resources AG and Russian supplier regarding the alleged breach of five coal supply contracts following international sanctions imposed on Russia in March 2022 due to the invasion of Ukraine.
 The supplier claims damages amounting to USD 221.5 million for non-performance of the contracts.
 The arbitration started in January 2023 (with letter before claim sent on 30 December 2022) and the claimant made the submission of claims on 31 March 2023.
-The documents provided by the claimant are currently subject to scrutiny by team of experts and until the analysis is done, it is not possible to make a prediction regarding the outcome of the arbitrations prevented EPR AG to perform (e.g. the tribunal will accept defendant's position that performance of the contracts would result in making resources available to sanctioned individuals and/or in other breach of sanctions regime), it is probable the claim as a whole will be dismissed.
+The documents provided by the claimant are currently subject to scrutiny by team of experts and until the analysis is done, it is not possible to make a prediction regarding the outcome of the arbitration nor the actual amount recoverable in the proceedings.
+However, if it is proven the international sanctions prevented EPR AG to perform (e.g. the tribunal will accept defendant's position that performance of the contracts would result in making resources available to sanctioned individuals and/or in other breach of sanctions regime), it is probable the claim as a whole will be dismissed.
 As EPR AG strongly believes that the sanctions in place prevented the company from off-taking the five coal contracts from the Russian supplier, it views the claim as unsubstantiated and no provision was recorded as of 31 December 2022.

-EP SHB Limited ("EP SHB")
+EP SHB LIMITED ("EP SHB")